FedRAMP/docs/markdown/FRMR.KSI.key-security-indicators-with-controls.md

 - ac-17.3 Managed Access Control Points
 - cm-2 Baseline Configuration
 - pl-10 Baseline Selection
+#### KSI-CNA-08

+_Applies to:_ Moderate

+> Use automated services to persistently assess the security posture of all machine-based information resources and automatically enforce their intended operational state..

+##### Controls

+- ca-2.1 Independent Assessors
+- ca-7.1 Independent Assessment
 ### KSI-IAM: Identity and Access Management

 **A secure _cloud service offering_ will protect user data, control access, and apply zero trust principles.**

 #### KSI-IAM-01

+_Applies to:_ Low, Moderate

 > Enforce multi-factor authentication (MFA) using methods that are difficult to intercept or impersonate (phishing-resistant MFA) for all user authentication.

 ##### Controls